Sources

 FROM INSIDE

-elevating your own employees is preferable to hiring from outside.
+elevating our own employees is preferable to hiring from outside

-stability in your people, and motivates other employees to do what's
+stability in current employees, and motivates others to do what's

 necessary to qualify for their own advancements.

-risky than working with people you know.
-You are already aware of
+risky than working with people whose strengths and weaknesses are

 2ND CHOICE